preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/sharepoint-user-profiles-sync/index.rst

 3. Save when your finished here.
 4. Save your changes in the settings window.

-**Note!** In Omnia 7.1 and later, SharePoint user profile sync property mappings are case insensitive.
+**Note!** SharePoint user profile sync property mappings are case insensitive.

 Events
 ********